davidgasquez/handbook/content/communications.md

 * Use second-person and describe actions to a user.
 Technical content talks to users when support agents can’t.
 * Divide things into small chunks.
 * If you have multiple points in a text, number them to make replies easier.
+* Don't fully think through your ideas before writing.
+It's inefficient.
+The best way to think is by writing.
+It compels your brain to connect the dots.